MENSIGHT Magazine

 My grade for attending that first experiential class in Fluid Dynamics 101: 4.0!

 I regained consciousness lying over one of the seats, on my stomach, wondering why I was staring at the bottom of the boat.
-Had a monster bass, not liking the taste of this particular country boy, spit me back?
+Had a monster bass, not liking the taste of this particular human boy, spit me back?

-Back at the fish camp when the locals fellows asked why I was soaking wet, daddy loudly related as to how he had looked up from the business of fishing and realized with a start that I had suddenly disappeared.
+Back at the fish camp when the locals asked why I was soaking wet, daddy loudly related as to how he had looked up from the business of fishing and realized with a start that I had suddenly disappeared.
 The cap I was wearing was floating in one direction, my life jacket in another and the paddle in yet another.
 He reacted rapidly to shut off the motor and quickly located me by the churning white-water created by my valiant battle with the family of gigantic avenging bass.
 Everyone thought it was just hilarious... except me.

-These early days with DaddyBoy were mostly idyllic.
 When I was twelve (1952), my mother left my father for reasons I didn’t understand until I was much older.
 In time, I learned that he was an alcoholic, he liked to gamble a little too much, and, possibly had a wandering eye for the ladies.
 But from a child’s point of view, he was my daddy and I loved him dearly.
 When my mother told me she was leaving him, I fell to floor crying.
 I was devastated.

 My mother, my three sisters and I moved to Jacksonville, Florida to live with my grandparents.
 My parents had obtained a legal separation agreement but never got a divorce.
 Neither of them ever remarried.
 Losing the daddy of my childhood was a sad, frightening and confusing experience.
 I remember being depressed and lonely for much of the time through adolescence.
 I wanted to know whose fault it was... who to blame.